 Video games have been a part of our daily lives for quite some time.
 The first ever video game was created in 1958 by William Higinbotham and then was popularized by Pong in the 70s.
 Since then we have seen the evolution from Atari, Nintendo, Sega, Playstation, and computer games to mega online games such as fortnight and League of Legends.

 Video games are no longer a pastime for children; there are billions of dollars in revenue being tapped into via professional eSports tournaments and events.
 It’s become so popular that there are massive betting markets on tournaments and individual matchups —if you’re a pro eSports fan, don’t jump into betting blindly.
-Compare safe online outlets like this Bookmaker review before placing any action on your favorite eSports players and teams.

 Just like Ultimate, or any other physical sport, people tune in to watch the events (usually via live streaming on twitch) and show up at large venues that are turned into eSports arenas watch the games unfold live and in person.